Topics on this page:

 The foundation, roof, exterior walls, and all other exterior surfaces must be kept in a workmanlike state of repair and in a condition to exclude rodents.
 The foundation must adequately support the building.

-Exterior stairs, porches, etc., must be safe, capable of supporting the loads to which they are subjected, and kept in good repair.
-Stairs and porches which are more than four risers high must be provided with handrails.
+Exterior stairs, porches, and similar structures must be safe, capable of supporting their designated loads, and well-maintained.
+Stairs and porches with more than four steps must be equipped with handrails.

-Windows, doors, and basement hatchways must be weather tight and kept in good repair.
-Windows must be fully supplied with glass panes or an approved substitute, without holes or open cracks.
-Every window other than a fixed window must be easily opened and held in position by window hardware.
-Basement hatchways must prevent entrance of rodents, rain, and surface drainage water.
+Windows, doors, and basement hatchways must be weatherproof and in good repair.
+Windows must have intact glass panes or approved alternatives without any holes or cracks.
+Operable windows must be easily opened and secured with appropriate hardware.
+Basement hatchways should prevent the entry of rodents, rain, and surface water.

 Read the law: Prince George’s County Code, Subtitle 13 §13-119(a)